 A bank may not incur any temporary large exposures arising from investment business (where the intention by the concerned bank is to securitize such assets or place them with investors), which exceeds 15% of the bank's consolidated total capital without the prior written approval of the CBB.
 The maximum level of such temporary exposures that the CBB may approve per individual exposure must not exceed 25% of the concerned bank's consolidated total capital for a maximum sixmonth period.
 Any such exposures held for more than six months from the originating date of the exposure must be risk-weighted at 800% where there is any excess above the materiality thresholds mentioned in Paragraph CA-2.4.25.
-In order for a bank to be allowed such exposures, it must have in place a written detailed due diligence policy and procedures for such business which must be approved by the bank's board of directors.
+In order for a bank to be allowed such exposures, it must have in place a written detailed due diligence policy for such business which must be approved by the bank's board of directors and related procedures which must be approved by senior management.